Skip to main content

 Git Workflow

-Saucebase enforces strict commit message standards and code quality checks using Commitlint and Husky hooks.
+Saucebase follows conventional commit standards and enforces code quality checks using Husky hooks.
 This guide covers the git workflow, commit conventions, and best practices.

 Overview

-Every commit in Saucebase follows the Conventional Commits specification with strict enforcement:
+Every commit in Saucebase follows the Conventional Commits specification:

 • ✅ Automatic code formatting before commit